MiladKetabGhale/Modular-Trustworthy_STV_Programming/README.md

 Please note that the contributors are improving this framework further.
-If you wished the test the software, git clone any commit made before Dec 15th 2018.:wq
+If you wished to test the software, git clone any commit made before Dec 15th 2018.

 This repository hosts a modular framework for STV Calculi.